haideraltahan/SNGAN/README.md

 ### Motivation

-I had difficulty understanding how to implement SN GAN and was not able resources that does explain the implementation.
+I had difficulty understanding how to implement SNGAN and was not able to find resources that does explain the implementation.
 Hence here I provide a very simplistic implementation on MNIST with only fully connected layers.

 ### How to run